bio-ontology-research-group/phenotype-reactor/doc/notes.md

 python manage.py traindeepwalk
 ```

-To deploy phenotype reactor backend api follow the following steps:
+To deploy Phenomebrowser backend api follow the following steps:
 Copy the projects uwsgi configuration file 'phenotype-reactor.wsgi.ini' to apps-enabled of uwsgi.
 Change the paths in uwsgi configuration file to project according to server settings.
 Restart the uwsgi service.